All Episodes

 Also hate, by the way.

-One study found that marijuana use both by only one or both couples, sorry, of both individuals, correlated with an increased risk of divorce.
+One study found that marijuana use both by only one or both couples, sorry, both individuals, correlated with an increased risk of divorce.

-Ah, yes, I wrote about this in my novel The Future.
+Ah, yes, I wrote about this in my novel, The Future.

 The old guy, the old terrible guy gives annoyingly good advice.